-Depending on their specialisation and in consultation with the chair of the assessment committee, Water Management students are required to complete a selection of the following electives adding up to 40 credits from the following six categories.
-The course CIE5431 is obligatory for students who choose the hydrology or the water resources engineering specialisation and have started their MSc in September 2017 or later Electives from the categories b to e can only be included in this selection upon approval from the graduation coordinator.
+Depending on their specialisation and in consultation with the chair of the assessment committee, Water Management students are required to complete a selection of the following electives adding up to 41 credits from the following five categories.
+Electives from the categories b to e can only be included in this selection upon approval from the graduation coordinator.